A few weeks ago a client brought me two domain names and asked which one he should choose.

 That kind of magic doesn’t exist.
 Never has, never will.
-You’ll go farther if you stop believing in it.

 But there is a different kind of magic.
 It’s a magic that happens when you get completely behind what you’re doing and hustle to make it happen.
 When you decide that you’re going to brave the hard parts of your business and figure it out as you go along instead of sitting around Looking for Mr. Right Marketing Decision.

 The magic is in the hustle.
 The desire to keep going.
 The ability to take risks, and stay within your own values, and decide that you’re going to make this thing work.

 But the operative word there is work.
 Not magic.
 The magic comes as a result of the work.